 IPD is an energy-intensive, 6-credit course (students get 3 credits in 2 of the following 3 disciplines: art & design, business, engineering).
 The class will meet on Wednesdays from 6-9 pm in the Duderstadt Center on North Campus, but most of the work is done outside of class to design and build products.

 All Students: This class has been set up as “Instructor Permission”.
 To be considered for the class, please indicate your interest by completing this Google Form.
-The instructors will finalize the class roster in December.

 If you are looking for Art & Design grad credit, then register for ARTDES 516, (IPD, 3 credits for Rackham and Non-Rackham Graduates)